-- 4.5.1 An examination can only be taken, and its result assessed, after the student has registered for participation in a manner that has been determined and announced by or on behalf of the Faculty Board. - 4.5.2 In exceptional cases, the Board of Examiners may permit variation from the provisions of 4.5.1 regarding the latest date and the manner of registration. - 4.5.3 During the period in which it is possible to register for an examination, withdrawal is also permitted, by the same means. - 4.5.4 Withdrawal from an examination during the period between the registration deadline and the start of the examination will only be possible in the event of force majeure, to be decided at the discretion of the Board of Examiners. - 4.5.5 If a student who has registered for and has not withdrawn from an examination does not take that examination, the examination will nevertheless be deemed to have been taken, except in the event of force majeure, to be decided at the discretion of the Board of Examiners.
+- 4.5.1 An examination can only be taken, and its result assessed, after the student had registered fro the examination in line with the procedure in the applicable Enrolment Protocol, as referred to in the OER. - 4.5.2 In exceptional cases, the Board of Examiners may permit variation from the provisions of 4.5.1 regarding the latest date and the manner of registration. - 4.5.3 During the period in which it is possible to register for an examination, withdrawal is also permitted, by the same means. - 4.5.4 Withdrawal from an examination during the period between the registration deadline and the start of the examination will only be possible in the event of force majeure, to be decided at the discretion of the Board of Examiners. - 4.5.5 If a student who has registered for and has not withdrawn from an examination does not take that examination, the examination will nevertheless be deemed to have been taken, except in the event of force majeure, to be decided at the discretion of the Board of Examiners.